underscoredotspace/ng-cleantoast/README.md

 This allows you to style every element of the toast yourself.

 ### Demo
-There is an [example] (https://underscoredotspace.github.io/ng-cleantoast/demo) with styles (background is purely to enhance the opacity/shadow change on hover).
+There is an [example](https://underscoredotspace.github.io/ng-cleantoast/demo) with styles (background is purely to enhance the opacity/shadow change on hover).

 ### Tests
-Jasmine tests are included in the tests folder, or you can run the tests (for the current repository code) [here] (https://underscoredotspace.github.io/ng-cleantoast/tests.
+Jasmine tests are included in the tests folder, or you can run the tests (for the current repository code) [here](https://underscoredotspace.github.io/ng-cleantoast/tests).